 All I can say to Pickup’s last sentence there is: if only.
 If it were true that evangelicals were more skeptical of these ideas, then I believe Exodus would have changed the tune a long time ago.
 If only evangelicals were more skeptical, we would not be in such a polarized society where Christianity is synonymous with anti-gay.

-As if a few anecdotes proves anything, Pickup closes by citing come quotes he says come from satisfied change customers.
+As if a few anecdotes prove anything, Pickup closes by citing come quotes he says come from satisfied change customers.